Arc'teryx Gamma Pant Review

 Comfort and Mobility

 The fabric blend on this model is excellent.
-It includes a higher-than-typical proportion of elastane, which increases their stretchability quite a bit.
-It is all the more impressive that these pants are also durable.
+It includes a higher-than-typical proportion of elastane, which increases their stretch compared to other models.
 The crotch is gusseted, and the extra fabric creates a modest amount of additional room.
-The geometry is not quite as comfortable as some other pairs, but it is still highly functional.
+The tailoring is nearly perfect, and we feel less resistance to movement in this pair than any other in our review.

 The interior of the waist has a soft liner that reduces abrasion.
-This especially comes in handy if you are carrying a backpacking pack.
-Considering the weather protection that it provides, this model also finds a way to stay relatively lightweight as well, meaning that it is easy to wear, even as lounge pants in camp.
+This especially comes in handy if you are carrying a backpack.
+Considering the weather protection that it provides, this model also finds a way to stay relatively lightweight and flexible.

 Venting and Breathability

 Unfortunately, this may be the weakest metric for these pants.
 They have a few notable vent points; all of the pockets are medium-gauge mesh.
 However, the fabric is tightly woven, so their breathability is lacking.
-We found during testing that we just got hotter faster in this pair than many others in our lineup.
+During testing, we found that we got hotter faster in this pair than many others in our lineup.

 On the plus side, they are relatively lightweight.
 Their major venting advantage is that they can be rolled up and secured using the elastic cord found in the ankle.
-Of the models that include this type of feature, the Gamma design stays put securely, meaning that we didn't have to stop to pull them up too often.
-Not all pants do this nearly as effectively, and it's annoying to have to stop and fix pant legs that keep falling down continually.
-We're glad this isn't the case with the Gamma.
+Of the models that include this type of feature, the Gamma design is definitely one of the best, meaning we didn't have to pull them up too often.

 Weather Resistance

-This is perhaps where these pants differentiate themselves the most from other models.
+This metric is where the Arc'teryx Gamma differentiate themselves the most from other models.
 They have a tight fabric weave and an effective DWR coating.
-They certainly aren't 100% waterproof (if that's what you're after, check out our review of the best rain pants), but during testing, we found ourselves in some consistent rain that would have been a problem for many other pairs in this review.
+They certainly aren't 100% waterproof (if that's what you're after, check out our review of the best rain pants), but during testing, we found ourselves in some consistent light rain that would have been a problem for many other pairs in this review.
 However, the Gamma held up beautifully.
 They also beaded water exceptionally well in our controlled spray tests.
 Eventually, we started to feel wet, but when we were able to check underneath, our skin remained surprisingly dry.
 Furthermore, because they don't absorb a ton of water, they also dry out fairly quickly.

 Features

-The features of these pants are high value-add.
-They have two handwarmer pockets with zippers and an exceptionally wide right thigh pocket with a zipper.
+The features of these pants are minimal but excellent.
+There are two handwarmer pockets with zippers and an exceptionally wide right thigh pocket with a zipper.
 We are a little disappointed that there aren't any rear pockets, but it isn't a dealbreaker.

 Versatility

 These pants shine for their versatility.
 They excel in wet or windy weather, are a comfortable travel option, and look good in both backcountry and frontcountry settings.
 As mentioned above, we found that they aren't ideal for the heat.
-We did get sweaty in them pretty quickly in temperatures above 60 degrees.
+We did get sweaty in them pretty quickly in temperatures above 60 degrees Fahrenheit (15 degrees Celsius).
 However, the roll-up cinch cord built into the ankle does make them serviceable when the mercury rises.

 They have a somewhat technical aesthetic but are still meant for everyday outdoor use.
 Their stretch makes them a good travel option with a comfortable fit and an articulated design.
 They look good in non-outdoor adventure settings and perform well on the trail, too.